Société Parisienne d'Apports en Capital - SPAC: Notice of Combined General Meeting to be held on April 8, 2022 - Launch of a new strategic project - Proposed acquisition of MyHotelMatch

 DJ SPAC: Notice of Combined General Meeting to be held on April 8, 2022 - Launch of a new strategic project - Proposed acquisition of MyHotelMatch

-SPAC / Key word(s): AGM/EGM/Mergers & Acquisitions SPAC: Notice of Combined General Meeting to be held on April 8, 2022 - Launch of a new strategic project - Proposed acquisition of MyHotelMatch 07-March-2022 / 18:00 CET/CEST
+SPAC SPAC: Notice of Combined General Meeting to be held on April 8, 2022 - Launch of a new strategic project - Proposed acquisition of MyHotelMatch 07-March-2022 / 18:05 CET/CEST Dissemination of a French Regulatory News, transmitted by EQS Group.
+The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------